jerryli99/jerry_vectorDB/README.md

 The current DB only supports Dense Vectors, so to be continued with Sparse Vectors...

+(update 11/4/2025): entering in slow dev mode...this github might not get updated frequently becasue I am trying to come up with jerry_vectordb 2.0 haha

 ## Note:
 This repo is in slow developing mode...well my focus is shifting towards something else, so yeah.
 But i do learned a lot now about vector databases :)